idominikosgr/VibeKit-VDK-CLI/src/scanner/README.md

 ## 🔄 Integration with Vibe Coding Rules

-This tool integrates with the Vibe Coding Rules project to provide automated rule generation:
+This tool integrates seamlessly with the Vibe Coding Rules framework:

 1. **Initial Project Setup**: Run the scanner when setting up Vibe Coding Rules for a new project
 2. **Rule Customization**: Review and refine the auto-generated rules for your specific needs